Medicare Levy and Medicare Levy Surcharge: What’s the difference?

 The MLS helps to fund Medicare services, but it also reduces the load on the public system by encouraging people to take out private health insurance.

 The Purpose of the MLS

 More people using Medicare equals a slower system.
-A slower system equals longer wait times.
+A slower system equals longer public hospital waiting lists.
 On top of this, the workload of doctors in private hospitals skyrockets.